Contact surgery numbers: Computations of contact surgery numbers

 \begin{thm} There exists exactly one contact structure in every $spin^c$ structure of $S^1\times S^2$ which can be obtained by a contact surgery along a single Legendrian knot in $(S^3,\xist)$.

 In particular, no overtwisted contact structure with trivial Euler class can be obtained by surgery along a single Legendrian knot in $(S^3,\xist)$. \end{thm}

 \begin{proof} We will perform the same strategy as in the preceding subsections for $S^3$ and the other homology spheres.
 However, the difficulty here is, that $S^1\times S^2$ is not a homology sphere and the $\de_3$-invariant is not enough to understand the algebraic topology of $2$-plane fields on $S^1\times S^2$.
-In fact the $\de_3$-invariant is only well defined when the Euler class of the contact structure is a torsion element.
+In fact, the $\de_3$-invariant is only a well-defined rational number when the Euler class of the contact structure is a torsion element.

 To classify all contact structures on $S^1\times S^2$ with $\cs=1$ we will proceed as follows.
 By the above mentioned result of Gabai we know that the $\cs=1$ contact structures on $S^1\times S^2$ are exactly those which can be obtained by contact $(-t)$-surgery along a Legendrian unknot $U$ with Thurston--Bennequin invariant $t$ and rotation number $r$.
 Since $H^2(S^1\times S^2)\cong\Z$ has no $2$-torsion we know that a $spin^c$ structure on $S^1\times S^2$ is uniquely determined by its Euler class.
 We choose the explicit identification of $H^2(S^1\times S^2)$ with $\Z$ by sending the Poincar\'e dual of the meridian $\mu_U$ of $U$ to $1\in\Z$.